-Fiscal Year 2024 Performance Highlights
+Fiscal Year 2025 Performance Highlights

-• In fiscal year 2024, we measured the achievement of Net New Annualized Recurring Revenue ("Net New ARR") Bookings and Non-GAAP Operating Income as our top-line and bottom-line corporate performance goals respectively.
-These goals are tied to our non-equity incentive plan.
-We achieved fair results throughout the fiscal year; however, our top-line growth was limited in the last quarter combined with churn, and we did not meet our Net New ARR Bookings corporate performance goal.
-We outperformed our Non-GAAP Operating Income corporate performance goal.
+Historically, we have measured the achievement of Net New Annualized Recurring Revenue ("Net New ARR") Bookings and Non-GAAP Operating Income as our top-line and bottom-line corporate performance goals, respectively, and these goals have been tied to our non-equity incentive plan.
+Given the numerous leadership changes at the executive level throughout fiscal year 2025, coupled with elevated churn in the form of down sells, our compensation committee did not establish specific fixed performance targets for the performance year.
+Accordingly, for fiscal year 2025, our compensation committee holistically assessed performance to determine bonus achievement.

-Fiscal Year 2024 Compensation Highlights
+Fiscal Year 2025 Compensation Highlights